ngroegli/askai/patterns/data_visualization.md

 ## Purpose

 The purpose of `data_visualization` is to analyze and visualize data from various sources, helping users to gain insights through graphical representations.
+Try to figure out the best matching representation for the user.

 ## Functionality